mattjmattj/game-task-planner/README.md

 ## Big warning

-This application is mainly an excuse for teaching TDD, so don't expect me to provide any kind of support whatsoever :) : there is no roadmap, no backlog, no nothing.
+This application is mainly an excuse for teaching TDD, so don't expect me to provide any kind of support whatsoever.
+There is no roadmap, no backlog, no nothing.
 I'm not even sure that it will work at some point.

 ## TDD